Attendance Allowance

 What are the disability tests?

-To get Attendance Allowance, you must have a severe physical or mental disability (or both) that means you need:
+To get Attendance Allowance, you must have a severe physical or mental disability (or both) that means you reasonably need (but you don't necessarily receive) the following help:

 • care from another person several times throughout the day to help with your 'bodily functions'.
 This can include help getting in and out of bed, getting dressed and undressed, washing and other personal hygiene needs, going to the toilet, taking medication, eating, cutting up food, drinking and communicating with other people, or